 Most auditors are looking to ensure that organizations have an effective system in place for document control.
 Their primary motivation is to prove there is a regulated way of protecting and recording changes.
 Without integrated content creation, most QMS software can only control the uploading or removal of documents, not the revisions themselves.

 Controlling what gets changed and for what reasons is critical for quality control, ISO 9001:2015 certification, and continuous improvement.
 Your QMS tool should allow users to know why a process was updated and how the changes were implemented.

 QMS Software for Continuous Improvement and Standard Work

 Our mission is to make Standard Work an industry standard.
 We approach this by integrating Standard Work and continuous improvement into our software; giving you all the tools to manage your documents and implement an effective QMS tool.

-Submit rework forms with operator view in Dozuki
+Submit rework forms with operator view

 This allows your teams to capture quality data, photos, and notify managers for signatures.